JasmineLIE/Vaults/Aliens/Denizens of the Last Universe/Grendel/Nurema.md

 ## Present Day

 Nurema, or Lilith, powers Yggdrasil with her energy.
-Since it weakens her, she can do nothing to break free, despite her efforts to convince [[Doyle Vance]] to listen to her.
+Since it weakens her, she can do nothing to break free, despite her efforts to convince defectors to listen to her.